MLB.com

 My three favorite things are baseball, writing, and editing.
-I've been a baseball fan since I was nine years old, and I have turned that enthusiasm into a full-time role as a Homepage Editor for Major League Baseball.
-When I'm not editing stories and webpages for MLB.com, here's some other projects I have going on:
+I've been a baseball fan since I was nine years old, and I have turned that enthusiasm into a full-time role as a Senior Content Producer for Major League Baseball.

 I graduated from the McIntire School of Commerce at the University of Virginia with majors in Marketing and Management, a concentration in Advertising and Digital Media, and a minor in English.
 If you need a hand in any of the following areas, I would love to help: